Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Amazing view of the US Capital, Washington DC

-On Day 2 of your Three Days in Washington DC Itinerary, explore a few of the best districts, including Capitol Hill, Arlington and Georgetown.
-Plan on using public transportation to get between these DC destinations.
+Today explore a few of the best DC districts, including Capitol Hill, Arlington and Georgetown.
+Plan on using public transportation or Uber/Lyft.

 Capitol Hill Neighborhood

 Washington DC vacation planning would not be complete without exploring Capitol Hill.
-The center of US politics, the Capitol Hill District features major attractions and top foodie spots.
+The center of US politics, the Capitol Hill District features major attractions as well as top foodie spots.

 The United States Capitol

-The Capitol Building stands in the center of the Federal District – and is home to the United States Congress (which is comprised of both the Senate and the House of Representatives).
+The Capitol Building stands in the center of the Federal District – and is home to the United States Congress.
 The landmark building features a massive dome, which is topped by the Statue of Freedom.

-From the steps of the US Capitol Building, the view west encompasses the length of the Washington Mall, with the Washington Monument standing tall in the middle and the Lincoln Memorial beyond it.
+From the steps of the US Capitol Building, the view west encompasses the length of the Mall, with the Washington Monument standing tall in the middle and the Lincoln Memorial occupying the west end.

-Continue your exploration of the Capitol Hill district at Eastern Market, where you can enjoy tasty food and peruse local goods.
-Then, stroll through the historic Barracks Row – once part of the Navy Yard and one of the oldest commercial districts, dating to 1801.
+Continue your exploration of the Capitol Hill district at Eastern Market, where you can enjoy a snack and peruse local goods.
+Then stroll through the historic Barracks Row.
+Once part of the Navy Yard and dating to 1801, it’s one of the oldest commercial districts in DC.

 Lunch in Capitol Hill